 Working on a COVID-19 App?
 Get Low-Code Help!

 Are you developing a COVID-19 related app or data collection application?
-Alpha Software is offering complimentary low-code software licenses and services to help anyone building COVID-19 apps.
+Alpha Software is offering complimentary low-code software licenses and services to help anyone building COVID-19 apps or other related wellness apps.
 Alpha apps include robust mobile features, such as GPS, digital signatures, photo capture and markup, and offline capability -- allowing you to get a richer COVID-19 app to market faster.
 To get help with your COVID-19 apps during the pandemic contact us.